hytonylee/Quiz-Manager/README.md

-This project was created as part of the CodeCore web development bootcamp (January 2018) cohort.
+This project was created as part of the CodeCore web development bootcamp (January 2018 Cohort).
 It was completed using a rails API, a react front end, and copius amounts of caffeine.

 # Project Overview